quanteda/spacyr/README.md

 By calling `spacy_initialize()` again, you can restart the backend spaCy.

-### Permanently set the default python
+### Permanently seting the default Python

-If you want to skip `spacyr` to search for python with spacy, you can do so by permanently set the path to the spacy python by spacifying it in an R-startup file, which is read every time a new `R` is launched.
+If you want to skip **spacyr** searching for Python intallation with spaCy, you can do so by permanently setting the path to the spaCy-enabled Python by specifying it in an R-startup file, which is read every time a new `R` is launched.
 For Mac/Linux, the file is `~/.Rprofile` and for

 The syntax is: